kxynos/embedded_hacking/glasgow/README.md

 glasgow run spi-controller -V 3.3 --pin-sck 0 --pin-cs 1 --pin-copi 2 --pin-cipo 3 '90000000' ; glasgow voltage A 0
 ```

+* The harness is compbatible with the Hardsploit (command line scripts `export_spi.rb` and `export_spi_pins.rb` that I provide.
+You only need to skip one pin at the start.
+Blue (S) cable should not be connected.